-Chokeberry is one of its own kinds of berry packed with essential phyto-nutrients, vitamins and antioxidants.
-These humble tiny berries from the wild natural shrub have recently grabbed the attention of fitness lovers and food scientists alike for their promising nutritive values.
+Chokeberry is one of its own kinds of berries packed with essential phytonutrients, vitamins, and antioxidants.
+These tiny, wild, sub-arctic berries have recently grabbed the attention of fitness lovers and food scientists alike for their promising nutritive values.

-Botanically, black chokeberries belong to the Rosaceae family, within the genus: Aronia.
+Botanically, black chokeberries belong to the Rosaceae family, of the genus: Aronia.
 Scientific name: Aronia melanocarpa.
-Red chokeberries belong to the same species abd has botanical name: Aronia arbutifolia.
+Red chokeberries belong to the same species and have the botanical name: Aronia arbutifolia.

 |Black chokeberries.
 (Aronia melanocarpa).||Aronia bloom.
 (Photo: Linda.
 N)|

 At least two species of chokeberries cultivated, black and red.
 Black chokeberry is a small, deciduous shrub native to North-American cold regions.
-It grows to about 5 to 8 feet tall and bears numerous small, about 1 cm in diameter fruits with relatively thick, pigmented skin in pendulous clusters.
+It grows to about 5 to 8 feet tall and bears many small, about 1 cm in diameter, fruits with relatively thick, pigmented skin in pendulous clusters.
 Red berries are sweeter than black varieties, while the latter are slightly bitter in taste.
-However, black and blue color berries are rather rich sources anthocyanin class of pigment anti-oxidants.
+However, black and blue color berries are rather rich sources anthocyanin class of pigment antioxidants.

 Chokeberries are low in calories and fats.
 100 g of fresh berries carry around 50 calories.
-Nonetheless, they are one of the nature's richest sources of flavonoid anthocyanin antioxidants.
-In addition, the berries contain handsome levels of minerals, vitamins, as well as dietary fiber through their peel.
+Nonetheless, they are one of the richest sources of flavonoid anthocyanin antioxidants among the bush berries.
+Also, they contain handsome levels of minerals and vitamins.
+Besides, their peel is also a good source of dietary fiber.

-The oxygen radical absorbency capacity or ORAC (measurement of antioxidant strength of food items) demonstrates chokeberry with one of the highest values yet recorded among berries-16,062 micro-moles of Trolox Equivalents (TE) per 100 g.
+The oxygen radical absorbency capacity or ORAC (measurement of the antioxidant strength of food items) demonstrates chokeberry with one of the highest values recorded among berries-16,062 micromoles of Trolox Equivalents (TE) per 100 g.

-Cancer research on anthocyanins in black chokeberry preparations was first used to inhibit chemically induced cancer in the rat esophagus, and was found to reduce the disease severity by 30-60% and that of the colon cancer by up to 80%.
-Effective at initiation and promotion/progression stages of tumor development, these berries can be a practical research tool and hold a promising therapeutic resource since they contain the highest amount of anthocyanins among native North American berries [J. Agric.
+Cancer research on anthocyanins in black chokeberry preparations was first used to inhibit chemically induced cancer in the rat esophagus and was found to reduce the disease severity by 30-60% and that of the colon cancer by up to 80%.
+Their tumor suppression activity works at a different level of tumor activity; at initiation and promotion/progression stages of tumor development.
+They can be a practical research tool and hold a promising therapeutic resource since they contain the highest amount of anthocyanins among native North American berries [J. Agric.
 Food Chem.
 50 (12): 3495–500].

-They are also rich in flavonoid anti-oxidants such as carotenes, luteins and zeaxanthins.
-Zea-xanthin has photo-filtering effects on UV rays and thus protects eyes from age-related macular disease in the elderly (ARMD).
+They are also rich in flavonoid antioxidants such as carotenes, lutein, and zeaxanthins.
+Zea-xanthin has photo-filtering effects on UV rays and thus protects eyes from the age-related macular disease in the elderly (ARMD).

-chokeberries can be stored inside the refrigerator for about a week.
-Wash them in cold water just prior to use to keep their texture intact.
+Chokeberries can be stored in the refrigerator for about a week.
+Wash them in cold water just before use to bring back their original texture.

-Chokeberries in their natural form feature very thin whitish waxy coat on them, as you can also find in other berries like grapes, blueberries....etc.
-Red berries are sweeter than black variety; however, the latter have high levels of pigment anti-oxidants.
+Chokeberries in their natural form feature thin whitish waxy coat on them, as you may also find it on other berries like grapes, blueberries, etc. Red berries are sweeter than black variety; however, the latter possess higher levels of pigment antioxidants.

 Here are some serving tips:

-Chokeberries are great addition on ice cream tops, and fruit salads.
+Chokeberries are a great addition to ice cream tops and fruit salads.

 They are also used in juice, cakes, muffins, tarts, and pies.

-Chokeberry syrup has been used in variety of recipes.
+Chokeberry syrup has been used in a variety of recipes.